Lars Nootbaar Player Props: Cardinals vs. Rockies

 Lars Nootbaar At The Plate

-- Nootbaar has an RBI in 28 of 78 games this season, with multiple RBI in eight of them.
+- In 35.4% of his games this season, Nootbaar has had at least one RBI.
+He's picked up more than one in 10.1%.

-- In 39 of 78 games this season, he has scored, and 10 of those games included multiple runs.
+- He has scored a run in 39 games this year, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.